open-education-hub/operating-systems/content/chapters/software-stack/lab/content/arena.md

 ## High-Level Languages

 Enter the `support/high-level-lang/` folder and go through the practice items below.
-If you get stuck, take a sneak peak at the solutions in the `solution/high-level-lang/` folder.
+If you get stuck, take a sneak peek at the solutions in the `solution/high-level-lang/` folder.

 1. Create programs in C, Python and Go that compute the N-th Fibonacci number.
    `N` is passed as a command-line argument.